davechurchill/sandbox/README.md

 The hardware used for our sandbox is as follows:

-- Any computer with a decent CPU / GPU
+- Any Windows computer with a decent CPU / GPU
 - Intel RealSense Depth Camera D455
 - BenQ 1080p DLP Gaming Projector TH575
+- A sandbox configured so the projector fills the entire box, and the camera sees the entire box

 Our software is written in C++ and uses the following external libraries: